-In recent years, several faculty in Psychology and in other departments have had grants supporting clinical students.
+Faculty in Psychology and in other departments may have grants supporting clinical students.
 Those from outside the department often call the DCT when they need a student.
-The DCT may then distribute a memo asking for interested students.
+The DCT may then send an email asking for interested students.
 When the grant requires a student with specific skills or credentials, the DCT may approach only one or a few students who seem best suited to the position.
 Alternatively, the DCT may approach only the student most in need of such a position.